Janasena Party: 2019 elections

-After the 2019 setback, Janasena focused on highlighting issues like farmer welfare, transparent governance, poor infrastructure, illegal sand mining, women's safety, land encroachment etc. On 3 November 2019, Kalyan led a long march in Visakhapatnam in support of construction workers, against YSR Congress Party, who have been facing unemployment due to a shortage of supply of sand in Andhra Pradesh.
+After the 2019 setback, Jana Sena focused on highlighting issues like farmer welfare, transparent governance, poor infrastructure, illegal sand mining, women's safety, land encroachment etc. On 3 November 2019, Kalyan led a long march in Visakhapatnam in support of construction workers, against YSR Congress Party, who have been facing unemployment due to a shortage of supply of sand in Andhra Pradesh.
 On 16 January 2020, Kalyan announced his party's alliance with the BJP, after three years of distancing from it.
 On 12 February 2020, he led a rally for justice to Sugali Preethi, a 15-year-old girl who was raped and murdered, in Kurnool.
 He demanded an inquiry by Central Bureau of Investigation (CBI) into the incident.
 In late 2022, Kalyan started 'Jana Vani,' a series of small public meetings to hear people's grievances.

 2023 Varahi Yatra

 In 2023, Kalyan undertook a tour in the state on a customized vehicle named Varahi, aimed at highlighting the failures of Jagan Mohan Reddy's administration.
 The vehicle used for the trip is a camper van having facilities like a bed, cooking appliances, a bathroom, and a compact meeting area.
 The tour also included the 'Jana Vani' programme, where the party received petitions from people seeking redressal of their grievances.
 Later, the grievances were to the notice of the concerned authorities to get them addressed.

 The first phase of the yatra started with darshan at Satyanarayana Swamy temple in Annavaram on 14 June and was drawn to a close at Bhimavaram on 30 June.
 Kalyan toured Prathipadu, Pithapuram, Kakinada urban, Kakinada rural, Mummidivaram, Amalapuram, P. Gannavaram, Narasapuram, Razole, Palakollu, and Bhimavaram constituencies in the first phase.
 The second phase of the Varahi Yatra began with a public meeting in Eluru town on 9 July.